Quantum Advantage in Locally Differentially Private Hypothesis Testing: Acknowledgments

 \begin{IEEEbiography}[{ }]{Seung-Hyun Nam} (Member, IEEE) received the B.S. and M.S. degrees in Electrical Engineering from Pohang University of Science and Technology (POSTECH), Pohang, South Korea, in 2018 and 2020, respectively, and Ph.D. degree in Electrical Engineering from Korea Advanced Institute of Science and Technology (KAIST), Daejeon, South Korea, in 2024.
 He is currently a post-doctoral researcher with Information \& Electronics Research Institute, KAIST.
 His research interests include (both classical and quantum) information theory, statistical inference, differential privacy, and information theoretic security. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Hyun-Young Park} (Graduate Student Member, IEEE) received the B.S. degree in Electrical Engineering from Korea Advanced Institute of Science and Technology (KAIST), Daejeon, South Korea.
-He is currently pursuing the Ph.D. degree in the School of Electrical Engineering at Korea Advanced Institute of Science and Technology (KAIST), Daejeon, South Korea.
+\begin{IEEEbiography}[{ }]{Hyun-Young Park} (Member, IEEE) received the B.S. (valedictorian) and Ph.D. degrees in Electrical Engineering from Korea Advanced Institute of Science and Technology (KAIST), Daejeon, South Korea, in 2021 and 2026, respectively.
+He is currently a post-doctoral researcher with the School of Electrical Engineering, KAIST.
 His research interests include information theory, differential privacy, and quantum information theory. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }] {Si-Hyeon Lee} (Senior Member, IEEE) received the B.S. (summa cum laude) and Ph.D. degrees in electrical engineering from the Korea Advanced Institute of Science and Technology (KAIST), Daejeon, South Korea, in 2007 and 2013, respectively.
 She is currently an Associate Professor with the School of Electrical Engineering, KAIST.
 She was a Postdoctoral Fellow with the Department of Electrical and Computer Engineering, University of Toronto, Toronto, Canada, from 2014 to 2016, and an Assistant Professor with the Department of Electrical Engineering, Pohang University of Science and Technology (POSTECH), Pohang, South Korea, from 2017 to 2020.
 Her research interests include information theory, wireless communications, statistical inference, and machine learning.
-She was a TPC Co-Chair of IEEE Information Theory Workshop 2024.
-She is currently an IEEE Information Theory Society Distinguished Lecturer (2024-2025), an Associate Editor for {\scshape IEEE Transactions on Information Theory}, and a Guest Editor for {\scshape IEEE Journal on Selected Areas in Communications} (Special issue on Secure Communication, Sensing, and Computation in Future Intelligent Wireless Networks). \end{IEEEbiography}
+She was an IEEE Information Theory Society Distinguished Lecturer (2024-2025), a TPC Co-Chair of IEEE Information Theory Workshop 2024, and a Guest Editor for {\scshape IEEE Journal on Selected Areas in Communications} (Special issue on Secure Communication, Sensing, and Computation in Future Intelligent Wireless Networks).
+She is currently an Associate Editor for {\scshape IEEE Transactions on Information Theory} and {\scshape IEEE Transactions on Communications}. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Joonwoo Bae} (Member, IEEE) obtained a Ph.D. in Theoretical Physics from Universitat de Barcelona \& ICFO-Institute of Photonic Sciences, Barcelona in 2007.
 He has worked at the Korea Institute for Advanced Study (KIAS), Centre for Quantum Technologies (CQT) in Singapore, the ICFO, Freiburg Institute for Advanced Studies (FRIAS) as a Junior Fellow, and Hanyang University.
 He is currently with the School of Electrical Engineering, Korea Advanced Institute of Science and Technology (KAIST).
 His research interests include secure quantum communication, entanglement applications, open quantum systems, quantum foundations, and their practical applications. \end{IEEEbiography}